Format Log Events as Text

 Super class

--> LayoutFormat
+lgr::Layout -> LayoutFormat

 Active bindings

-scalar containing format tokens.
-Seeformat.LogEvent()
+characterscalar containing format tokens.
+Seeformat.LogEvent().timestamp_fmta

 Methods